ywen407/books-futures-explained/src/6_future_example.md

 > ### Why using thread park/unpark is a bad idea for a library
 >
 > It could deadlock easily since anyone could get a handle to the `executor thread`
-> and call park/unpark on our thread or we could have a race condition where the
+> and call park/unpark on our thread.
+I've made [an example with comments on the
-> future resolves and calls `wake` before we have time to go to sleep in our
+> playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=b2343661fe3d271c91c6977ab8e681d0) that showcases how such an error could occur.
+You can also read a bit more about this in [issue 2010](https://github.com/rust-lang/futures-rs/pull/2010)
-> executor.
-We'll se how we can fix this at the end of this chapter.
+> in the futures crate.

 ## The Reactor